davidtrainer/blt-site-studio/README.md

 ## Usage

 This plugin will run Site Studio package import and asset rebuild after BLT's `drupal:config:import` command on sites that use Site Studio.

+The plugin also includes a recipe for ACSF to help create a post-site-update hook as described in the [docs](https://docs.acquia.com/site-factory/extend/hooks/post-site-update/).
+Once installed, edit this as needed for the individual project.